Next Day Delivery on 1000s of products

 What does the millimetre measurement mean on a random orbit sander?

-If the number on the random orbit sander is 5mm then it would mean that the sander moves in a 5mm elliptical pattern from its central point.
+The millimetre (mm) measurement on a random orbit sander refers to the orbit diameter.
+So if the number on the random orbit sander is 5mm then it would mean that the sander moves in a 5mm elliptical pattern from its central point.
 Essentially, it rotates as a circle but is moving in an irregular overlapping elliptical pattern, so that one point doesn't get over sanded, with the furthest point of the elliptical pattern being 5mm from where the sander would be if it just moved in a constant circular rotation.
 The same principle applies for any other measurement, such as 2mm, 4mm, 10mm etc.

 Guides and Advice About Sanders